 First televised sentencing at Old Bailey makes legal history

-Judge Sarah Munro QC made legal history on Thursday as she passed sentence on 25-year-old Ben Oliver for the manslaughter of his grandfather.
+Judge Sarah Munro QC jailed Ben Oliver, 25, for the manslaughter of his grandfather.

 A judge has jailed a young man for the manslaughter of his grandfather in the first televised sentencing to take place at the Old Bailey.